cfhirsch/adventofcode2023/README.md

 of bricks by minZ, and kept moving bricks until none could move any more.
 Along the way I built up a dictionary whose keys are bricks and whose values are the bricks supporting that brick.
 A brick b can be disintegrated if and only if there is no brick b' such that b is not the only element in the set of bricks that support b'.

+### Part Two:
+One of those ones where coming back to it later did the trick.
+I added a second dictionary that runs in the opposite direction from the one I created in part one; that is each key is a brick and the value is the set of bricks that brick supports.
+Then I iterated through each brick, make copies of the two dictionaries, and set up a queue.
+Pop a brick from the queue, remove it the sets of any bricks it supports.
+If any brick ends up with zero supports, increment the counter and add it to the queue.

 ## Day 23

 ### Part One: